ZigaVukcevicDev/code-quest/README.md

 - [http://localhost:4200](http://localhost:4200) for the client and
 - [http://localhost:3000](http://localhost:3000) for the API.

-### Design system
+#### Design system

-Also visit [http://localhost:4200/design-system](http://localhost:4200/design-system) for styling guides, elements or components which you can reuse.
+Also visit [http://localhost:4200/design-system](http://localhost:4200/design-system) for styling guides, representations of elements or components which you can reuse.

 This page is always a **good entry point** to continue development.
 If you develop something new, please add it to the page, so next developer can pick it up.

-## ⛭ VSC plugins for smoother DX
+### VSC plugins for smoother DX 🏄

 - [Tailwind Config Viewer](https://marketplace.visualstudio.com/items?itemName=KalimahApps.tailwind-config-viewer)
 - [Tailwind Documentation](https://marketplace.visualstudio.com/items?itemName=alfredbirk.tailwind-documentation)